mohankvsnsk/answer-engine-llm/express-api/README.md

 ![Build a Perplexity-Inspired Answer Engine Using Groq, Mixtral, Langchain, Brave & OpenAI in 10 Min](https://img.youtube.com/vi/43ZCeBTcsS8/0.jpg)

-[Watch the tutorial here](https://youtu.be/43ZCeBTcsS8) for a detailed guide on setting up and running this project.
-The video covers every step of the process, from API key acquisition to server deployment.

 ## Technologies Used

 - **Express.js**: A web application framework for Node.js, used to create server-side applications.